dendibakh/perf-book/chapters/6-CPU-Features-For-Performance-Analysis/6-6 Precise Event Based Sampling (PEBS).md

 One of the major problems in profiling is pinpointing the exact instruction that caused a particular performance event.
 As discussed in [@sec:profiling], interrupt-based sampling is based on counting specific performance events and waiting until it overflows.
 When an overflow interrupt happens, it takes a processor some amount of time to stop the execution and tag the instruction that caused the overflow.
 This is especially difficult for modern complex out-of-order CPU architectures.

 It introduces the notion of a skid, which is defined as the distance between the IP that caused the event to the IP where the event is tagged (in the IP field inside the PEBS record).
-Skid makes it difficult to discover the instruction, which is actually causing the performance issue.
+Skid makes it difficult to discover the instruction causing the performance issue.
 Consider an application with a big number of cache misses and the hot assembly code that looks like this:

 ```asm
 ; load1